folder Filed in Domain tips, Domains, News, Tips

 Frank Schilling

-We will explore the factors that motivated these entrepreneurs to invest in premium domain names, as well as the strategies they employed to capitalize on their investments.
+We will explore the factors that motivated these entrepreneurs to invest in premium domain names, as well as the strategies they employed to capitalise on their investments.
 By examining the challenges they faced and the victories they achieved, we aim to provide valuable insights and lessons for aspiring entrepreneurs considering a similar path.

 Michael Saylor: The Domain Name and Bitcoin Advocate